10 MIN READ

-You've just brought your team together to kick-off a new project.
-However, you quickly run into problems agreeing the right way forward.
+You've just brought your team together to kick-off a new project, but you seem to be getting off to a bad start.

+The team is struggling to reach an agreement about the right way forward.
 Juan, the most dominant member of your team, immediately makes a suggestion and starts talking about its benefits.
-Katherine begins arguing with him, claiming that her idea is more efficient.
-Kerry, who often has brilliant ideas, is too overwhelmed by Juan and Katherine to speak up.
+Katherine argues that that her idea is more efficient, and Kerry, who often has brilliant ideas, is too overwhelmed by Juan and Katherine to speak up.

-If you work in a team, then this scenario may sound familiar.
+If you work in a team, this scenario may sound familiar.
 It can be difficult to get a group of people to reach consensus on a decision, especially when personalities, viewpoints, and attitudes clash.

 In some situations, you can cut through these problems with decisive leadership (our article on the Vroom-Yetton-Jago Decision Model helps you think about when this is appropriate).
 In other situations, you need to find another way forward.